 photo by Leslie Sophia Lindell Photography, 2011

-The athlete.
 Lisa is an avid swimmer and cyclist.
 She’s been swimming her whole life, and for 11 years, she swam and coached on a team in San Francisco.
 She retired in 2006 to pursue her art career.
 Lisa still swims several times a week.
 Since then, she’s also taken up distance road cycling and has committed herself to climbing some of the steepest hills in the Bay Area of California on a regular basis.
-In June of 2012 she road her bike from San Francisco to Los Angeles as part of the California AIDS LIfecycle.
+In June of 2012 she rode her bike from San Francisco to Los Angeles as part of the California AIDS LIfecycle.

-The homebody.
 Lisa lives in Oakland, California with her partner Clay Lauren Walsh, their adorable Chihuahua Wilfredo, and their two silly cats, Barry and Margaret.
 When she’s not making art, perusing flea markets for cool stuff or riding her bike, she enjoys cooking delicious meals for her partner and friends, watching films, listening to music and drawing in her sketchbook.